Spring Feasts Fulfilled in AD33 2nd Edition

 80 The breaking of bread that the early Church did was symbolic of partaking in the life of Christ by abiding in Him and Him in them and with each other and show brotherly love when in the company of other believers.
 81 People throughout history have been know to eat with those who they are in fellowship with.
 82 People generally do not desire to eat with those they do not get along with especially with those who are not walking in love.
 83 Leaven does not just mean sinful ways like when Jesus warned of the leaven of the Pharisees.
 84 Leaven speaks of something that is active and continues whereas unleavened speaks of a one time event.
 85 In other words when we are delivered out from the bondage of sin and repent it was meant to be a one time event especially when it comes to who and what we believe in and put our faith in but God does allow a backslider back in as seen in the parable of the Prodigal Son.

-86 The Lord’s Passover, Feast of Un-leaven Bread and Holy Convocation Day of First Fruits are all linked together and were all celebrated during one week called the Holy Week and everyone in Israel had to travel to Jerusalem be there for that week during the spring harvest of barley.
+86 The Lord’s Passover, Feast of Un-leaven Bread and the Sheaf Wave of the First Fruits are all linked together and were all celebrated during one week called the Holy Week and everyone in Israel had to travel to Jerusalem be there for that week during the spring harvest of barley.
 87 They would have to travel again to Jerusalem for the last Spring Feast of Pentecost which was actually in the summer harvest time of wheat.
-88 Then they had to travel again to Jerusalem for the fall harvest of fruit which was for the whole month of September for the Fall Holy Convocations and Feast to be observed.
+88 Then they had to travel again to Jerusalem for the fall harvest of fruit which was for the whole month of September for the Convocation Days and the Feast of Tabernacles to be observed.

 89 The Spring Feasts and Holy Convocations can be seen in the ministry of the Outer Courts of the Temple.
 90 The Summer Feast of Pentecost which was the last Spring Feast can be seen in the ministry of the Holy Place.
 91 The Fall Holy Convocations and Feast all can be seen in the ministry of the Most Holy Place.
 92 It’s interesting to know here that the Outer Courts were not to be measured for the New Heaven and Earth in Revelation 11: 2.
 Most likely because Jesus made everyone alive according to: